dislovemartin/SolnAI-agents/~voiceflow-dialog-api-integration~/README.md

 1. Create and publish your agent in Voiceflow
 2. Copy your Dialog API key from Voiceflow
 3. Add the API key to your environment variables
-4. Your agent is now ready to use in the Live Agent Studio!
+4. Your agent is now ready to use in the autogen_studio!

 ## API Endpoints

 ### POST /api/sample-voiceflow-agent
-Handles all communication between Live Agent Studio and your Voiceflow agent.
+Handles all communication between autogen_studio and your Voiceflow agent.

 **Request:**
 ```json